I wanted to be perceived as beautiful. I wanted my eyes and lips and neckline to be mesmerising and sweet and tempting.

 Today there is nothing at stake other that my own sense of peace, my mental tranquility.
 What others say is not an absolute truth and what happens around me is a matter of perspective.

-I am slowly moving into an age of unconditional contempt where I am comfortable with fine wrinkles on both sides of my mouth, where I foolishly get things wrong and don’t feel ridiculed when I have to offer apologies.
-The life has humbled me, made me soft spoken.
+I am slowly moving into an age of unconditional contempt where I am comfortable with fine wrinkles on both sides of my mouth, where I foolishly get things wrong and don’t feel less of a human when I have to offer apologies.
+The life has humbled me, made me more soft spoken.
 As slippery as I was before, now I am bold and straightforward.

 And I don’t care.